About this listing

 WE CAN EVEN INCLUDE THIS EXTRA 350,000RP" $35US FOR THE DRIVER IN THE RENTAL PRICE, if you ask.

 Our guys are also a great help when you want to do any touring or site seeing around Ubud, as opposed to the airport taxi guy who you'll never see again.

 No public bus to our home, though there are rusty dodgy buses in Ubud itself and shuttles between the main towns on the island.
 Ask Jen which are the most reputable.

 If you want to drive yourself, cars, motor scooters and even bicycles are cheap and simple to rent (owner happy to organise).
 One of our favorite local driver/ tour guides lives very close so as well as day trips, he is available for rides in and out of Ubud, at 20,000rp one way on a motor bike, or 50,000 one way in his car.

-Please be aware that power blackouts happen on a regular basis in Bali, due to the rapid development.
+Please be aware that power blackouts happen occasionally in Bali (we are still in the developing world :-).
 If power goes out, it is usually on again in a few hours, but in rare instances, may be off overnight.
 The wifi will be unavailable if the power goes out.

-THE BASICS: Sorry but you must speak some English, French or Indonesian.
+THE BASICS: Sorry but you must speak some English or Indonesian.
 It is too difficult to share an open plan home, without a language in common.
-We love to help you here in Bali but it can't be done properly with only (website hidden) translate - we've tried :-(
+We love to help you here in Bali but it can't be done properly with only an online translator to help - we've tried :-(

 No smoking inside the house (nor horrible butts left in the garden) and no pets.
 Definitely no drugs; you risk the death penalty for yourself and us!